 Telework: Find out how fleet managers and corporate decision makers can help employees telework to conserve fuel.

 Providing telecommuting options to employees has become a popular practice across the US.
-The below recording is from a brown bag offered on 4/3/15 that featured a panel of three Vermont businesses that are implementing progressive telecommuting policies that expand employee flexibility, reduce environmental impacts of driving, and lower consumption of petroleum.
+Below is a recording from a brown bag offered on 4/3/15 that featured a panel of three Vermont businesses that are implementing progressive telecommuting policies that expand employee flexibility, reduce environmental impacts of driving, and lower consumption of petroleum.
 Tim Shea, Associate Vice President of Facilities, Purchasing & Contracting at National Life Group, Jennifer Chiodo, Managing Principal at Cx Associates, Erika Schramm Director of Administrative Services at Vermont Energy Investment Corporation highlight policies and programs that support telecommuting or working remotely, methods to measure and track value behind this practice, and strategies for improving their program, and recommendations to other employers seeking to incorporate telecommuting into their tool box of practices at their respective workplaces.